pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 Then I see...
 What do you see?
 1, 2, ...

+### Transactions: Change goes to a New Address, Not to the Sender's Address

-student2: What you can see is usually, what wallets do is they produce a new address for your change to go to.
+student2: What you can see is usually, **what (modern) wallets do is they produce a new address for your change to go to**.
-To increase your privacy.
+To increase your **privacy**.
-That way if someone is looking at the blockchain, they don't know which is your change and which is the actual payment that you wanted to do.
+That way **if someone is looking at the blockchain, they don't know which is your change and which is the actual payment that you wanted to do**.

+---

+**Are there exceptions?**

+Yes.

+Some wallets may:

+- reuse an old change address
+- allow manual coin control
+- send all funds (no change)
+- use special privacy schemes like CoinJoin

+---

+- example where change goes to the same address: [watch: 4:50](https://www.youtube.com/watch?v=17jbwYHPT0A&t=290s)

 prof: Yeah, so what you could guess is somehow, he provided a transaction of one Bitcoin, that's what he got some time ago.